 ssh-keygen -t rsa -C "The access key for Jenkins slaves"

 cat id_rsa.pub > ~/.ssh/authorized_keys

-Add the private key to Jenkins credential list
+Add the SSH Private Key to Jenkins Credentials

-2. Follow all the configuration in the 4th step.
+Step 2: Follow all the configurations in the 4th step as well.
 But this time, for the launch method, select the credential you created with the ssh key.